ethanwicker/ethanwicker.github.io/_posts/2021-01-20-multiple-linear-regression-005.md

 When viewing the results of a linear regression fit, we should take care to also investigate if any correlation among the error terms is present.

-Correlation of error terms - more often called serial correlation or autocorrelation for time series regression - can be particular problematic in that setting.
+Correlation of error terms - more often called serial correlation or autocorrelation in time series regression - can be particular problematic in that setting.
 In the time series regression setting, it can be useful to view a *residual time series plot*.
 Most of the residual values should be within a 95% confidence interval around 0.
 It is also useful to calculate the *Durbin-Watson statistic*, which is a test of significant residual autocorrelation at lag-1.
 When high autocorrelation is detected (e.g. a Durbin-Watson statistic below 1.6-1.8 or a lag-1 residual autocorrelation above 0.3-0.4), it can be useful to add new model terms, add seasonal adjustments to the model, or stationarize all predictor variables through differencing, logging or deflating.

 In future posts, I'll explore time-series regression in more depth.